 Tree planting at Foxbury

 Foxbury in the New Forest is the site of our biggest heathland restoration project in England.
-It's not just about lowland heath though; we're planting 26 hectares - that’s 22,000 trees - of native broad-leafed woodland there too.
+It's not just about lowland heath though; we've planted 26 hectares - that’s 18,000 trees - of native broad-leafed woodland there too.

 These species were chosen as they complement the surrounding native woodland in the area and will ensure that Foxbury has a sustainable future.
 Income provided by woodland product and log sales will help fund our continuing heathland conservation work.

-The 22,000 trees have been planted by the New Forest’s conservation volunteer group, local people, community groups and schools.
-We are so pleased to see so many trees planted and growing strong.
+The 18,000 trees were planted by the New Forest’s conservation volunteer group, local people, community groups and schools.
+We're so pleased to see so many trees planted and growing strong.
 These trees will now be maintained by our fantastic volunteer team who will change tree guards, re-stake, clear weeds and mulch at regular intervals throughout the year.

 English oak is probably the most beneficial tree to native wildlife we have, supporting thousands of species, including insects, birds and mammals.